 The center of trade before the discovery of oil in the region, fishing and pearling industries back in the old days were primarily based in Dubai Creek.
 Its warm shallow waters are home to an abundant and diverse mix of marine life.
-It was also a port for dhows carrying trade goods and merchandise to and from India, South Africa, and other neighboring countries.
+It was also a port for Dhows carrying trade goods and merchandise to and from India, South Africa, and other neighboring countries.

 The village was rehabilitated and transformed into a cultural and heritage haven now housing museums, art galleries, heritage offices, boutique hotels and restaurants.
-It still retains its charm and could totally transport you into a whole new world.
+It still retains its charm and can transport you into a whole new world.